Western Animation: Captain N: The Game Master

 genre, and its time slot was replaced by local news after the Saturday morning block was shut down.

-For an pseudo-sequel, see the sprite comics Captain SNES
+For an unofficial pseudo-sequel, see the sprite comics Captain SNES

 .
 See also the live action web series The New Adventures of Captain S